zivlakmilos/magicbook/README.md

 npm install magicbook -g
 ```

-TODO: Then run the new project generator:
+Then run the new project generator:

 ```bash
 magicbook new myproject